 Warner Bros Studio Museum

 Our next stop was the Warner Bros Studio Museum, where you are given 20-25 minutes to explore.
 The bottom floor had props and costumes from various Batman films (in celebration of their 75th anniversary).
 As a big fan of the movies, it was awesome to see iconic costumes (like Heath Ledger’s purple Joker suit) in real life.
-Check out photos from the lower floor display here:

 The top floor had props and costumes from the 8 Harry Potter films.
 While I’ve already been to the Harry Potter-centric Warner Bros Studio Tour in London, it was still cool to see props and costumes from the franchise.
 There’s even a Sorting Hat that you can try on!
 Guess who was a Gryffindor?
 Here are photos from the museum’s top floor: